deerws/graphs_studies/README.md

 # Graph Theory Projects 📊

-A collection of graph theory algorithms and data structures implemented in C++ for academic coursework at Universidade Federal de Santa Catarina (UFSC).
+A collection of graph theory algorithms and data structures implemented in C++.

 ## 🎯 Overview